 As a Dad I need every advantage I can get.

-There is a saying in sports “if you’re not cheating, you’re not trying hard enough”.
-Now, I’m not saying to cheat, but I am saying gain as many advantages as you possibly can.
-Thankfully for us there are these little tiny devices called smartphones where, if used properly, can give Dads an unfair advantage.
+There is a saying in sports, “If you’re not cheating, you’re not trying hard enough.”
+Now, I’m not saying you should cheat, but I am saying that you ought to gain as many advantages as you possibly can.
+Thankfully for us there are these little tiny devices called smartphones which, when used properly, can give dads (and parents in general) an unfair advantage.

 I like Wunderlist.
 It’s simple.
 It’s free.
 And it works on your desktop or smartphone.